How-to Guides, Postage and Mailing, USPS

 Presort Discounts

 The USPS manages and sorts millions of pieces of mail each day.
 Did you know that the USPS offers significant discounts for mailers that presort their mail by zip code?
 This process results in lower postage because you’re doing the legwork for the post office.
-Since it costs the USPS less to process and deliver the mailpieces, the savings are passed onto you, making this option a worthwhile undertaking to curb postage costs.
+Since it costs the USPS less to process and deliver the mailpieces, the savings are passed on to you, making this option a worthwhile undertaking to curb postage costs.

 Intelligent Mail® Barcode

 Utilizing the Intelligent Mail® Barcode (IMb) enables you to get the lowest automation rates (if all other automation requirements are met) and qualify for participation in other USPS service programs.
 The IMb was created by the USPS and is a 65-bar Postal Service™ barcode that allows mailers to simultaneously use a single barcode across several different services and programs.
-It is required for use on letters and flats prepared for automation prices.
+It is required for use on letters and flats prepared for automation pricing.
 In addition, it allows mailers to track individual mailpieces and provides greater visibility into the mailstream.

 Commingling and Co-Palletization